ARC Raiders Augment Tier List (Nomadic Envoys 1.29.1)

 item:looting-mk3-survivor is the solo-extraction Augment.
 80 weight ceiling is the highest in the game, which means you can carry a Heavy weapon plus a Medium secondary plus a full quick-use load.
 The Health regen to 75% of max while stationary is the unique passive: it pays you to camp valuable loot rooms and recover before pushing the extract.
 Up to Medium shield only is the ceiling.
 Pair with the ARC Raiders Solo Stealth Build Guide.

 item:tactical-mk3-revival is the duo Defibrillator carrier.
 The integrated Defibrillator means you do not waste a quick-use slot on the heaviest revive item in the game.
 The +1 HP per 5 seconds with combat pause is a weaker version of the Aggressive regen but works in the same windows.
 Light shield only is the cost.
-The Augment's value crashes in solo play; in duos and trios it pulls ahead of Healing because the Defibrillator beats the healing cloud on revival speed.
+The Augment's value crashes in solo play; in duos and trios it competes with Healing for the support slot, with Defibrillator beating the AoE cloud on raw revival speed and Healing winning the sustained-fight comparison.

 item:looting-mk3-safekeeper is the high-stakes-loot insurance Augment.
 The Safe Pocket protects one item across deaths, which means you carry a Workshop key or a Legendary blueprint into a contested run knowing the worst case is losing your other gear instead of everything.
 Heavy shield compatibility is the bonus.
 Lower backpack (18) and weight (65) than the other Mk.
 3 Looting variants, so this Augment trades raw inventory for one-item insurance.
 Use it when the run's headline loot justifies the slot constraint.